Snehal-Reddy/EPL_predictor_ML/README.md

 	<br>
 </h1>

-**Preditor mactch** - It predicts the winner of each match with the consideration that we have the present match stats with us .
+**Predictor mactch** - It predicts the winner of each match with the consideration that we have the present match stats with us .
 This is just a beginner level model for us to understand how the model is performing .

 **Predictor Winner** - This the the main predictor , which predicts the winner of the current season without the present season stats.